 About me

 Hi 👋 My name is Emma.
-I am an autistic and queer writer, performer and arts advocate.
+I am an autistic and queer author, multidisciplinary artist and arts advocate.
 I live and work on the unceded land of the Ngunnawal and Ngambri people in Kamberri (Canberra), Australia.

-I write freelance about the arts, mental illness, gender and sexuality for a number of publications, particularly HerCanberra and RiotACT.
+I write freelance about the arts for a number of publications.
 Before this, I edited and wrote for Leiden, and in 2017 we published ‘Building a Conscious Wardrobe (and other fun things)’, a book championing conscious consumerism.
+I am also super into creating images through painting, drawing and embroidery, as well as through styling and art direction.

-I love teaching and speaking about writing and creative practice as well as supporting other artists in the development of their work.
+I love teaching and speaking about writing and creative practice as well as supporting other artists in the development of their work through mentorship, dramaturgy or as a provocateur.
+I am particularly passionate about working with young artists and supporting the artistic development of queer and neurodivergent people.

 In addition to my own creative practice, I am engaged in a number of arts advocacy roles: